 Joshua envied that about his sister.
 He was the exact opposite.
 People read his self-conscious behavior and guardedness as coldness.
 Consequently, people were cautious and suspicious, until they warmed up to Joshua.
-Even then, he never made much of an impression on others.
+Even then, he never made much of an impression.
 When Rachel was around, people were oblivious to his presence.

 That usually frustrated him.
 This morning, he was grateful that no one was paying any attention to him.
-Joshua was worried about his mother and in no mood to entertain anyone.
+Joshua was worried about his mother and in no mood for small talk.
 Doctors’ offices made him nervous.
 His overactive imagination always conjured up worst case scenarios.
 He was trying desperately not to think about the bad news they might receive about his mother.